katarinastuart/Ev1_SelectionMetaAnalysis/README.md

 Fst outliers will allow us to identify SNPs that behave abnormally in pairwise comparisons between populations.

-The first things we need to do is , so we three individual files containing just the list of individuals in each of the populations.
-We can do this by subseting our sample metadata file (grabbing the lines which match each population name, and keeping only the column of information which has the sample names).
+The first things we need to do is use our metadata file (currently defined by the environmental variable ``METADATA``) to make three individual files containing just the list of individuals in each of the populations.
+We can do this by subseting our sample metadata file, using the command ``grep`` to grab lines that match each population's name, and then using ``awk`` to keep only the first column of metadta, i.e. the sample names.

 ```
 module load vcftools/0.1.16